paolobellardone/ords-daemon/README.md

 - vi ords.service
 - copy and paste the following file
 - adapt the paths to your environment setup
+- save the new unit file
+- chmod 755 (x+r) the new unit file

 This is the sample file:
 ```